Blog

 The OHSA outlines a clear standard regarding physical and mental health and safety for all parties in the workforce.
 Meanwhile, the OHRC focuses on discrimination on various grounds, such as sexual orientation, marital status, age, religion, race, gender, and more.

-The Ontario OHSA defines workplace sexual harassment as:
+According to the Ontario OHSA, workplace sexual harassment is defined as:

-“[E]ngaging in a course of vexatious comment or conduct against a worker, in a workplace because of sex, sexual orientation, gender identity or gender expression where the course of comment or conduct is known or ought reasonably to be known to be unwelcome, or
+Engaging in several vexatious comments or conduct against a worker in a workplace due to sex, sexual orientation, gender identity, or gender expression where the course of comment or conduct is known or ought reasonably to be known to be unwelcome, or

 Acts of sexual harassment may include: